wiseby/wiseby.github.io/_posts/2022-07-17-vacationplans_reboot.md

 ### First of all some news.

-I'm starting a new job in mid september as a software-developer at a company named [Maximer](https://www.maksimer.com/).
+I'm starting a new job in mid september as a software-developer at a company named [Makimer AB](https://www.maksimer.com/).
 This is a smaller company in Borås (the reason I'm changing job, Centiro was a great employer in many ways), a newly started office part of a bigger franchise, the office in Borås houses around 7 employees focusing on E-Commerce.
 I had a lunch with the whole team a couple of weeks ago and this feels soo good, I think that I will fit perfectly.

 I've started a Instagram account called [wiseby_design](https://www.instagram.com/wiseby_design/) where I will post mostly 3D-Printing related post but also topics about electronics and programming. this was a much more pleasant place then twitter so I deleted my twitter account for a couple of reasons, mainly because some idiot tried to buy it and that there are so much crap on there.
 Feel free to contact me there as well.